Medical Assistant CCC & AS Program

 Upon completion of the program, you are eligible to apply for the Phlebotomy Certification and the Basic X-ray Machine Operator Certification.
 You will also receive certificates in Injection, CPR, Aids 104, EKG and Phlebotomy.

 Financial Aid & Reimbursement Policies

-Veteran or dependents of veterans using VA educational benefits must check with the VA office for eligibility.
+Students with Veteran Benefits Disclaimer: Veteran or dependents of veterans using VA educational benefits must check with the VA office for eligibility for this program.

-- Students receiving entitlements should be following course sequencing and program entrance criteria.
+CCC Students Receiving Entitlements/Financial Aid Disclaimer: Students receiving entitlements should be following course sequencing and program entrance criteria.
 It's suggested that prior to starting courses you make an appointment with our Nursing & Health Science Advisors, so they may assist you with a sequence of prerequisites and program course completion.
-Students should meet with financial aid specialists prior to program start, and during the program to you are prepared and understand your requirements and fund availability.
+Students should meet with financial aid specialists prior to program start, and during the program so you are prepared and understand your requirements and fund availability.